LukeGrahamLandry/franca/devlog.md

 - confusion about the stack having addr of a stack slot vs deref of a stack slot. currently I don't have spilling.
-- there's somethign weird where functions with a constant value body still get emitted asm so have to fix that later but it should work anyway
+- there's somethign weird where functions with a constant value body still get emitted asm so have to fix that later but it should work anyway its comptimes ones where the function decls get left in the body as declfinished so it doesn't know its safe to ignore the block body. oh and im keeping anything with annotations just in case but that inlcude #pub.
+- lamo in my load after switching to trying to keep reg on stack instead of storing immediatly i forgot to move get_free_reg into the loop so a big store was putting all parts in the same reg (and stomping) that was enough to fix cases/corrupted_types.fr.

 ## working towards replacing 'enum Value' with bytes (Apr 30)